open-rpc/spec/README.md

 Patterned fields MUST have unique names within the containing object.

-Due to the nature of JSON RPC APIs using JSON formats, strictly use JSON only [as described here](https://tools.ietf.org/html/rfc7159).
+Due to the nature of JSON-RPC APIs using JSON formats, strictly use JSON only [as described here](https://tools.ietf.org/html/rfc7159).

 ### Document Structure